University of Louisville Scholar and Distinguished Scholar Program

 4. The assignment will have a major scholarly component appropriate to the Scholar's professional discipline, and a minimum of 50% effort devoted to research and scholarly activity.
 Important expectations of performance will include specifics such as publication of scholarly articles, participation in national and international professional activities, invited extramural presentations, collaboration with colleagues and a commitment to enriching the student learning experience through their scholarly activities.
 In areas of expertise such as biological and physical sciences and engineering, the attaining of extramural grants and contracts will be an important expectation as attainment of extramural funding is a key measure of the extramural evaluation of the quality of the scholarship and the professional standing of the Scholar.
 It is recognized that there are professional fields in which attainment of extramural funding is not common or funding is limited in amount.
 In these cases, attainment or retention of grants and awards may not be an essential element of the assignment, however attainment of such awards, will be regarded as an important measure of extramural peer recognition.

 5. Cancellation – Awards and renewals will in no case be considered an entitlement.
 The University expressly reserves the right to reduce or cancel the awards of salary supplement.
+Faculty members with a Scholar appointment who are entering into phased retirement are not eligible for renewal and should not be forwarded for renewal by the unit Deans.

 FISCAL ASPECTS: Salary supplements will be paid from a matching pool.
 Fifty percent of the salary supplement will be paid by the Office of the Executive Vice President for Research and Innovation, and fifty percent of the salary supplement will be paid by the unit of academic appointment of the scholar.